rhcreynold/ansible_fips/README.md

 Dependencies
 ------------

-To install dracut-fips and dracut-fips-aesni you need the following repositories:
+To install dracut-fips and dracut-fips-aesni you need a valid RHEL subscription the following repositories:

 For RHEL 7: